Methodology

 2,624

-Strong correlation with SEIFA IRSD validates that the CRI captures genuine socioeconomic structure.
+Strong correlation with SEIFA IRSD validates that our structural data captures genuine socioeconomic patterns.
 The gap between r=0.91 and 1.0 is the point: perfect correlation would mean the two measures are identical and one is redundant.
 The CRI captures dimensions SEIFA does not, particularly diversity and crisis exposure.

 Standard vs diversity Spearman